Research Training Funding Announcement 2026

 -

-Are T32 trainees expected to take coursework, and is tuition covered by NORC?
+Are T32 trainees expected to pursue coursework, and is tuition covered by the NORC?

 Trainees participating in the program come from different departments across the university.
 Therefore, the first year of doctoral education differs according to the student’s individual program.
-To provide a baseline of knowledge pertinent to obesity and heart and vascular, lung, and blood diseases, the educational training is based on three categories of courses: Required Non-Recurring, Required-Recurring, and Tailored-Dispersion Requirements (as shown in the Curriculum Development figure).
+To provide a baseline of knowledge pertinent to obesity and heart and vascular, lung, and blood diseases, the educational training is based on three categories of courses: Required Non-Recurring, Required-Recurring, and Tailored Dispersion Requirements (see the Obligations of the Training Program).